WilliamRen/awesome-stars/README.md

 * [GameDaily](https://github.com/cubewang/GameDaily) -
 * [Core-Plot](https://github.com/ogino/Core-Plot) - Core Plot is a plotting framework for Mac OS X and iOS.
 It provides 2D visualization of data, and is tightly integrated with Apple technologies like Core Animation, Core Data, and Cocoa Bindings.
 * [NetworkDemo](https://github.com/yuyi012/NetworkDemo) - using NSURLConnection and ASIHttpRequest to download images and show progress view
-* [emag](https://github.com/zhiyu/emag) - a scaffolding using to create flipboard-like app
 * [STUtils](https://github.com/ldandersen/STUtils) -
 * [SDURLCache](https://github.com/rs/SDURLCache) - URLCache subclass with on-disk cache support on iPhone/iPad
 * [nimbus](https://github.com/jverkoey/nimbus) - The iOS framework that grows only as fast as its documentation